openstack-archive/murano/doc/source/articles/workflow.rst

 Each object in this *model* has an ID so that the state of each can be tracked.

 The classes that are required are determined by the application's manifest.
-In the :ref:`Telnet example <Telnet Manifest>` only one class is explicitly required; the telnet application definition.
+In the :ref:`Telnet example <telnet-example>` only one class is explicitly required; the telnet application definition.

-The :ref:`Telnet class definition <Telnet Class>` refers to several other classes.
+The :ref:`Telnet class definition <telnet-example>` refers to several other classes.
 It extends :ref:`Application` and it requires an :ref:`Instance`.
-It also refers to the :ref:`Environment` in which it will be contained, sends reports through the environment's :ref:`io.murano.system.StatusReporter` and adds security group rules to the :ref:`SecurityGroupManager`.
+It also refers to the :ref:`Environment` in which it will be contained, sends reports through the environment's :ref:`status-reporter` and adds security group rules to the :ref:`security-group-manager`.

 Step 2.
 Load definitions